openspending/community.openspending.org/resources/osi/appendix-open-budgets-open-data.md

 ### Structured data

-* so it’s not so labour-intensive to do analysis
+So it’s not so labour-intensive to do analysis!

-* For definitions of structured data, please see section below: *Structured data: What data formats to provide - i.e. machine-readable format?*
+For definitions of structured data, please see section below: *Structured data: What data formats to provide*

 ### Bulk access